erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 - Regular users only see permissions visible to at least one of their groups
 - Admins see the user's permissions, but filtered to only show permissions visible to the admin's groups
 - Superusers see all permissions regardless of visibility
-- In case of disabled group-permission system, Permissions and Groups will return as empty

 2. Listing Available Permissions:
 ```http